code-rush/givel-info/README.md

 4. To navigate to the project directory from inside the vagrant machine `cd /vagrant/givel`.
 This is where you will see the project directory.

+##To install requirements with python3-pip
+- `sudo pip3 install -r requirements.txt`

+*After the requirements are installed, configure the database*

 ##IMPORTANT
 - Use Python3 to run the application.